fatso83/razor-cli-node/README.md

 which is the the piece actually doing the work.

-The basic functionality is in place, but we need better error handling and some work to make it work on Windows without the Mono runtime.
+The basic functionality is in place, but we need better error handling.
 Most substantial improvements will be probably end up in the [.NET utility](https://github.com/fatso83/razor-cli).